 - Bartlesville Public Library Literacy Services and Bartlesville Public Library;

 - Oklahoma City University, Master of Arts Program in Teaching English to Speakers of Other Languages (TESOL) and Metropolitan Library System, serving Oklahoma County.

-Each location developed a plan based on the needs of the community.
 Services include citizenship classes, conversation classes, English/Spanish classes, study pairs, one to one tutoring, brochures, and other outreach efforts and community collaborations.

 According to the Institute of Museum and Library Services more than 55 percent of new Americans use the public library at least once a week.
 They find a trusted environment, resources, and community connections that can ease the way to full participation in American society.
 For many people, new to the US, libraries serve as a gateway to citizenship, English language learning, and civic engagement.
 Libraries offer educational materials and training resources on immigration and citizenship.
 This complicated and lengthy naturalization process is made easier by the combined efforts of literacy programs and libraries in Oklahoma.

 The project is funded by the Institute of Museum and Library Services (IMLS) which announced a national collaboration with USCIS to enhance the resources available in libraries throughout the country and strengthen the ability of librarians to guide immigrants to the most accurate and current information available.
 Concerning the national collaboration, former IMLS Director Susan Hildreth said, “We believe this partnership is a critical step toward making knowledge about the immigration process readily available and accessible to immigrant communities throughout the country, easing the process for others to become fellow Americans.”
 See more on IMLS and immigration.